Diptonil/devops-engineering/Docker/README.md

 ## Contents

 This section of the repo consists of multiple important concepts that are relevant to gain mastery over Docker.
 It is recommended to go in this order:
-- <a href="concepts.md">Docker Concepts</a>
+- **Containers**
+    - Working With Nginx
+    - Container Concepts
         - Container Names
         - Detachment
         - Port Mapping
         - Environment Variables
-- **Containers**
-    - Working With Nginx
+        - Networking
+    - General Information
 - <a href="commands-overview.md">Overview of Docker Commands</a>
+    - Network Commands